 In the third and fourth year of the Program, students work with the DCT to identify full-time internship sites they would like to apply to, which should include a list of possible placements from around the country that fit with students’ previous practicum experiences (e.g., populations served, theoretical orientations utilized, diagnoses treated, clinical settings), strengths, and future goals.
 Building on prior experiences, students work towards securing an APA- or APPIC-accredited full-time internship, drawing from the guidance of the DCT.

-In this fifth-year experience (with at least 1,800 total hours of supervised professional experience), students continue to develop key professional competencies, which will eventually prepare them for independent practice.
+In this fifth-year experience, students continue to develop key professional competencies, which will eventually prepare them for independent practice.
 Given the internship match process is highly competitive, students will spend a considerable amount of time preparing application materials, and are advised to be as flexible as possible, applying to a wide variety of sites that will meet their training needs from around the country.

 Clinical Competency Exam